leona/vast.ai-tools/uptime-monitor/README.md

 SERVER_ADDR=192.168.1.150 # SERVER+CLIENT - Address the client will use to send pings
 SERVER_PORT=5000          # SERVER+CLIENT - Port of the server.
 ```

+If you get too many false notifications, try increase the FAIL_TIMEOUT.

 ## Server setup